Courses and Requirements

 This course examines the use of force to achieve political objectives by both state and non-state actors.
 It explores the origins, conduct, and outcomes of international and civil wars; the use of terrorism and other forms of violence against civilians; the motivations of people that participate in political violence; and the lasting effects of such participation.
 Includes both historical and contemporary cases, ranging from the First World War to the current conflict in Syria.
 Prerequisite, GOVT 114 or consent of instructor.
-(International Relations) De Bruin.
+(International Relations) D Rivera.

 Survey of Constitutional Law.

 Analysis of constitutional doctrines through major cases.
 Function of the Supreme Court as an instrument of government and arbiter of public policy.
 Doctrines include judicial review, federalism, interstate commerce, due process and questions of individual rights.
 Prerequisite, 116 or a course in American history.
 (American Politics) Anechiarico.